-If you are planning to visit Sweden for longer than 90 days you need to apply for a visitors' residence permit, or – if there are special reasons – a visa for a longer period (a D-visa, national visa).
+If you are planning to visit Sweden for longer than 90 days you need to apply for a visitors' residence permit.

 An application for a visitor’s residence permit is always sent to the Migration Agency in Sweden, where the decision is taken.
 If the application is granted, residence permits are usually issued for between three and twelve months.

-If you are to be granted a residence permit for a visit or a national visa, the purpose of the trip must be to visit Sweden, not to settle there.
+If you are to be granted a residence permit for a visit, the purpose of the trip must be to visit Sweden, not to settle there.
 You must have the means to support yourself throughout your stay, and you must possess either a return ticket or enough money for your return journey.
 Medical travel insurance is not compulsory, but it is advisable, since medical costs can be high.

 A basic requirement is that all documents should be submitted in original and written in Swedish or English.
 Documents written in other languages in general have to be translated into Swedish or English.